 When entomologist Susan McKnight, founder of ClimbUp, first started her company, her first product was the ClimbUp.
-The original ClimbUp bed bug interceptor was a huge success in the bed bug market and continues to dominate in its own field of bed bug interceptors, many competitors have tried to replicate the ClimbUp but only a few match up to its efficiency and ease of use.
+The original ClimbUp bed bug interceptor was a huge success in the bed bug market and continues to dominate in its own field of bed bug interceptors.
+Many competitors have tried to replicate the ClimbUp, but only a few match its efficiency and ease of use.

-The ClimbUp is coated with a thin layer of talc powder which helps trap the bed bugs.
-It’s equipped with a dual-well system which indicates whether bed bugs are coming from the furniture or from the outside.
-This allows you to isolate the problem after a treatment or to determine if a treatment was successful or not.
+The ClimbUp allows you to isolate the problem after a treatment or determine whether a treatment was successful or not.
 The ClimbUp is designed for chairs, beds, tables, sofas, clothing racks and anything with a leg.

 The ClimbUp Interceptor XL

 As its name states, the ClimbUp XL is the largest interceptor that exists on the market.
-It has all the same properties as the original ClimbUp but is simply bigger for non-conventional legs.
-Lots of our customers like to use them for their couches after the exterminator has passed or to simply protect their couch in a bedbug prone area.
-It can hold legs of up to 5 inches (12.7 cm) wide by 6 ¾ (17.1 cm) inches long.
+It has all the same properties as the original ClimbUp but is simply bigger to suit non-conventional legs.
+Many of our customers like to use them for their couches after the exterminator has passed or to simply protect their couch in a bed bug prone area.
+It can hold legs of up to 5 inches (12.7 cm) wide by 6 ¾ inches (17.1 cm) long.

 The ClimbUp Interceptor HD

 The ClimbUp HD is another one of Susan McKnight’s products and it’s most noticeable feature is its size and colour.
-This bed bug interceptor was designed for furniture with smaller legs, more precisely for legs with a diameter no bigger than 2 ½ inches (6.35 cm).
+This bed bug interceptor was designed for furniture with smaller legs, more precisely, for legs with a diameter no bigger than 2 ½ inches (6.35 cm).
 The ClimbUp HD is ideal for clothing racks, dressers, cribs and anything with small legs.
-The ClimbUp HD was also designed with discretion in mind, due to its smaller size and black colour (not sure if I can call black a colour), it makes this bed bug interceptor a little less obvious, and customers love the ClimbUp HD for this exact feature.
+The ClimbUp HD was also designed with discretion in mind.
+Its smaller size and black colour (if I can call black a colour) make this bed bug interceptor a little less obvious, and customers love the ClimbUp HD for this exact feature.

-When choosing you intercepting device you must first and foremost consider the size, if it doesn’t fit, you can’t protect.
+When choosing your intercepting device, you must first and foremost consider the size – if it doesn’t fit, you can’t protect.
 It is important to remember that in any war against bed bugs, intercepting devices are essential, and when it comes to bed bugs you don’t want to mess around.
-So buy the right equipment and get it right the first time.
+Buy the right equipment and get it done right the first time.
 Interceptors are a small investment for peace of mind.
-Remember that intercepting devices can be installed before or after a bed bug treatment, as long as you keep them clean and free of clutter, they can greatly increase your chances of making bed bugs a thing of the past.
+Remember that intercepting devices can be installed before or after a bed bug treatment, and as long as you keep them clean and free of clutter, they can greatly increase your chances of making bed bugs a thing of the past.